INFORMATION FOR PROSPECTIVE MEMBERS

 |Description||Regular member||Member who attended sailing school||Member whose parents are members||Member whose parents are members and who attended sailing school|

-(Note 5% GST will be added to the Junior member rates)
+Note: GST of 5% will be added to the Junior member rates.

-* At age 30, or as soon as a member has moorage at the club, the annual dues revert back to the regular rate, currently $840 per year.
+*Upon reaching the age of 30 or upon obtaining secured moorage at the Club, the annual dues will revert back to the regular Active Member rate which is currently $840 per annum